 Dottie Anderson Citizens' Academy: HSB 101

-The seventh academy will start this fall on October 3, 2019 and run for a total of nine class sessions each Thursday afternoon over 9 weeks until December 5th, skipping Thanksgiving.
-Click HERE for the schedule and a description of each session.
-Each Thursday from 2:00 to 4:00 PM a different subject matter of local government will be covered by the City Manager and/or a department head.
-For example, classes will cover a range of topics from: Fire, Police, Utilities, Finance, Code Enforcement, Development Services, and Municipal Court.
+The 12th Academy will start this spring in February and run for a total of nine class sessions.
+Each Thursday from 2 to 4PM a different subject matter of local government will be covered by the City Departments.
+For example, classes will cover a range of topics from: City Council and Elections, Open Government, Fire, Police, Utilities, Finance, Code Enforcement, Development Services, and Municipal Court.
 The last session is a graduation ceremony.
-So far, approximately 80 HSB residents have attended over six academies enjoying learning and camaraderie.
+So far, approximately 150 HSB residents have attended eleven academies enjoying learning and camaraderie.

 Class size is usually limited to 15 people.
 If you are interested in learning about your local government and having a little fun in the process, please complete a very short half-page application on the City’s website and submit it to City Manager Jeff Koska.
 Applicants must be a City of Horseshoe Bay resident with preference given to full-time residents.
 Emphasis will be given to creating a diverse class from as many different neighborhoods within Horseshoe Bay.

 There is an attendance policy for the class to ensure there is a full and dedicated class.
 Participants missing more than two classes do not graduate.
 They have the option to make up the classes they missed when the next Academy takes place.
 If they make up the sessions, they may graduate with the next class.

 During the graduation ceremony, each student is presented with a certificate of completion signed by the Mayor, and a gift with the City logo.

 For questions about the Citizens' Academy, please contact Director of Communications, Dan Herron at 830-598-8741 or via email.